 No. Evictions aren't heard as small claims in California Superior Court.
-However, the small claims division is an excellent forum for other types of cases typically brought in small claims courts, such as property damage matters and breach of contract disputes.
+However, it's an excellent forum for cases typically brought in small claims courts, such as property damage cases and breach of contract disputes.

-California has many courthouses.
-You must choose the proper court location or "venue," otherwise, the defendant—the person or company you sue—will be able to ask the court to transfer or dismiss your action.
+California has many Superior Courts, but you can't always pick the most convenient location.
+You must choose the proper court location or venue.
+Otherwise, the defendant can ask the court to transfer or dismiss your action.
 In California, you can file in the court where: